SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 it as long as he has upgrade slots left in the unit.
 Even then, by swapping out one upgrade for another, the character can put something new in.
-To add an upgrade to an empty slot requires a single personal equipment repair roll at the diﬃculty.
-To swap out an existing upgrade needs a personal equipment repair roll for the removal and one for the The price diﬃculty for a new cybernetic implant equals the instalinstallation.
-In both instances, the character pays the cost of adding a lation diﬃculty, modiﬁed as the gamemaster deems necessary based Special Ability, but does not pay any additional fee. on the circumstances of the installation.
+To add an upgrade to an empty slot requires a single personal equipment repair roll at the difficulty.
+To swap out an existing upgrade needs a personal equipment repair roll for the removal and one for the The price difficulty for a new cybernetic implant equals the instalinstallation.
+In both instances, the character pays the cost of adding a lation difficulty, modiﬁed as the gamemaster deems necessary based Special Ability, but does not pay any additional fee. on the circumstances of the installation.
 In credits, the cyberware costs In most cases, the gamemaster
-1,000 times the installation diﬃculty. should rule that improving an
+1,000 times the installation difficulty. should rule that improving an
 Again, the gamemaster may alter this existing upgrade (such as adding